porcelli/mule-dsl/readme.md

 ### Advantages

+ 1. Well know idiom, most java developers are familiar with
+ 2. All the options that users can take are displayed on every method invocation (in IDE)
+ 3. Most commons internal DSL format

 ### Disadvantages

-### Known issues
+ 1. A bad consequence of display to user all possible paths, is that you show a huge list of options that can confuse users.
+ 2. Hard to read
+ 3. Hard to implement
+ 4. Furure new features can impact the method chain

 ## Varargs

 ### Advantages

+ 1. Better reading expirience
+ 2. Easier to implement and extend
+ 3. Easy to configure the building blocks, the options are focused on that configuration piece

 ### Disadvantages

-### Known issues
+ 1. Static imports or internal methods aren't the most intuitive way to expose the building blocks

-## Features
+## Missing Features

- - Flows
+ - <del>Flows</del>
- - Protocols
+ - <del>Protocols</del>
- - Components
+ - <del>Components</del>
- - Connectors
+ - <del>Connectors</del>
- - Endpoints: Global, Inbound & Outbound
+ - <del>Endpoints: Global, Inbound & Outbound</del>
- - Transformers
+ - <del>Transformers</del>
- - Filters
+ - <del>Filters</del>
- - Routers
+ - <del>Routers</del>
- - Loggers
+ - <del>Loggers</del>
- - Request and Response Processing
+ - <del>Request and Response Processing</del>
  - Interceptors
  - Splitters
  - Aggregators